 16. Shrimp from the Gulf Coast of Alabama

-Alabama’s Gulf Coast line provides a plentiful supply of shrimp (as you’ll know if you’ve watched the film Forrest Gump), which you’ll find on menus throughout the state, but especially as you reach the coast where seafood is the main event!
+Alabama’s Gulf Coast line provides a plentiful supply of shrimp (as you’ll know if you’ve watched the film Forrest Gump).
+As one of the state’s most iconic foods you’ll find shrimp on menus throughout Alabama, but especially as you reach the coast where seafood is the main event!

 I tried shrimp in many guises while I was in Alabama, and one popular dish I saw on menus was Cajun shrimp which is coated in cornmeal and fried to make a crunchy crust, then mixed with a spicy Cajun sauce.
 I tried variations of this as Voodoo Shrimp at Connors and Firecracker Shrimp at Grille 29, both in Huntsville.

-I also loved the Shrimp tacos at The Gulf in Orange Beach, with reclaimed metal shipping containers and a huge seating area overlooking the water, filled with friends and family on holiday enjoying the food.
+I also loved the Shrimp tacos at The Gulf in Orange Beach, with reclaimed metal shipping containers and a huge seating area overlooking the water, filled with friends and family on holiday enjoying the many delicious food options.

 17. Surf & turf dishes in Alabama